dipon01/alrayaan/README.md

                     Traveling with family?
 We provide complimentary child restraint devices, including car seats and booster seats, for your little ones' safety and peace of mind.
                 </p>
                 <p>
-                    Choose Al Rayaan Transportation for dependable, budget-friendly, and family-friendly travel services in Orlando.
+                    Choose Al Rayyan Transportation for dependable, budget-friendly, and family-friendly travel services in Orlando.
 Experience the difference of a truly premium ride!
                 </p>
             </div>
             <div class="mt-12 grid grid-cols-1 md:grid-cols-2 lg:grid-cols-4 gap-8 text-center">